Winter Squash Pie

 3 tablespoons chopped nuts

-Combine flour and brown sugar in a medium bowl; cut in butter using two knives or a pastry blender.
-Add pecans; toss to combine.
+• If you are using crumble combine flour and brown sugar in a medium bowl; cut in butter using two knives or a pastry blender.
+Add pecans; toss to combine and set aside.

-Pour squash mixture into prepared crust.
-Place pie plate on bottom rack; bake at 425° for 15 minutes.
-Remove pie from oven.
+• Pour squash mixture into prepared crust.
+Place pie plate on bottom rack; bake at 425° for 20 minutes.

-Return pie plate to bottom rack; bake an additional 40 minutes or until center is set.
+• Return pie plate to bottom rack; bake an additional 40 to 50 minutes or until center is set.
+The top photo shows the pies are cooked through.
+They are slightly puffy all the way to the middle and have a dull sheen when the are cooked through.

 This is a beautiful looking and yummy sounding pie You mention oats in your introduction but they are not in the recipe.
 What quantity of oats should I use?
 I plan to use the butternut squash we bought at the farm this weekend!
 Thanks!